AbstractXan/abstractxan/src/website.md

 # Home
 ## About
 ### Me
-Hello, I'm abstractxan and this website is my [digital garden](https://joelhooks.com/digital-garden) where I curate ideas, technology, art and activity logs.
+Hello, I'm abstractxan and this website is my [digital garden](https://joelhooks.com/digital-garden) where I curate ideas, notes about technology and business, art and activity logs.

 Currently, I manage [Mizi](https://github.com/abstractxan/Mizi), a static site generator used to build this website.

-I'm a software engineer in education technology domain.
-In my free time I learn Game development, C++ and Databases.
+I'm a software engineer transitioning into business administration.
+On the side, I learn Game development, C++ and Databases.
 I like creating offline tools and softwares.

 You could treat this as a personal database of my life.
 This website is no way complete and shall never will be, please expect unfinished notes and artwork here.

 ### Contribute
 Source files for my projects could be found on [Github](https://www.github.com/abstractxan).
 This website is made with C++ using [Mizi](https://www.github.com/abstractxan/mizi).
 Source files for my website are available [here](https://www.github.com/abstractxan/abstractxan/tree/master/src).
 This website is heavily inspired by [100 Rabbits](https://100r.co).